halilgokcedag/Flask-Docker-webapp/README.md

 curl <<url-from-step-3>>
 ```

+Note: Since Minikube is using an internal IP address (not public), you can only access the URL from host server.

 ### Cleanup
 1. If the deployment is not needed anymore, run the following command to delete the deployment and the service.